KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

 ## How to handle keyboard actions

-Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can handle keyboard actions.
+Keyboard actions can be handled with a ``KeyboardActionHandler``, which is a protocol that can be implemented by any class that can handle keyboard actions, gestures, and trigger feedback.

-KeyboardKit injects a ``StandardKeyboardActionHandler`` into ``KeyboardInputViewController/services``.
-You can modify or replace this instance at any time.
+KeyboardKit automatically creates an instance of ``KeyboardAction/StandardHandler`` and injects it into ``KeyboardInputViewController/services``.
+You can replace it at any time, as is described further down.

+## How to trigger keyboard actions

 KeyboardKit automatically triggers actions when a user interacts with the keyboard, or when certain system events happen.
 You can intercept these actions with a custom action handler, to perform any logic you want.